-BY CAR From Mexico City, take either the curvy toll-free Highway 95D south (6 hr.) or scenic Highway 95, the four- to six-lane toll highway ( $3\frac{1}{2}$ hr.), which costs around \$50 one-way.
+BY CAR From Mexico City, take either the curvy toll-free Highway 95D south (6 hr.) or scenic Highway 95, the four- to six-lane toll highway (31⁄2 hr.), which costs around \$50 one-way.
 The free road from Taxco is in good condition; you'll save around \$40 in tolls from there through Chilpancingo to Acapulco.
 From points north or south along the coast, the only choice is Highway 200, where you should (as on all Mexican highways) always try to travel by day.
-The reason is not so much crime but roads that are, for the most part, unlit and poorly marked.